-The Codes for MFBs and FCs require all board committees to have their charters approved and reviewed every three years, or from time to time as determined by the Central Bank of Nigeria (CBN).
+The Codes for MFBs and FCs require all board committees to have their charters approved and reviewed every three years, or from time to time as determined by the CBN.
 The CBN Code and the CBN Code for DFIs merely state that each board committee must have a charter that is approved by the CBN.